 Assertive communication: how to speak up for yourself and others

-Learning to communicate assertively – aka finding your voice – is vital if you want to:
+Learning to communicate assertively (in other words, to find your voice) is a vital life skill.
+It helps you to:

-• play a lead role in shaping your own life
+• Play an active role in shaping your own path

 Passive communication